venuu/jsonapi-authorization/README.md

 We aim to support the same Ruby and Ruby on Rails versions as `jsonapi-resources` does.
 If that's not the case, please [open an issue][issues].

+## Versioning and changelog

+`jsonapi-authorization` follows [Semantic Versioning](https://semver.org/).
+We prefer to make more major version bumps when we do changes that are likely to be backwards incompatible.
+That holds true even when it's likely the changes would be backwards compatible for a majority of our users.

+Given the nature of an authorization library, it is likely that most changes are major version bumps.

+Whenever we do changes, we strive to write good changelogs in the [GitHub releases page](https://github.com/venuu/jsonapi-authorization/releases).

 ## Usage

 First make sure you have a Pundit policy specified for every backing model that your JR resources use.